raspberrypilearning/cress-egg-heads/worksheet.md

 # Cress Egg Heads

 Plants grow far too slowly for us to see it happening.
-However, there is a trick that we can use to speed up time and watch plants sprouting!
+However, there is a trick that we can use to speed up time and watch them sprout!

 Imagine we took a photograph of the same landscape every hour for a day: if we were to play those 24 images back at normal film speed, it would appear as if time were moving very fast.
 We would see the sun rise, move through the sky and set in just a few moments.
 This is what we call a time-lapse film.

 We are going to use the technique of time-lapse photography to watch cress growing on our egg heads.
-The only trouble is we need to let the time elapse and capture the images along the way.
+The only trouble is we need to let the time pass and capture the images along the way.
 This is where the Raspberry Pi comes in.
 But first we'll need to make some cress egg heads!

 ## Making a cress egg head